 The most clever presidential campaign buttons from the last 60 years

-The presidential race officially kicks off today in Iowa, which means we'll be seeing a lot more campaigning in the coming months.
 A clever way to show your support for a candidate is by wearing a button.
 Campaign buttons have really taken off in the last 60 years, and we've compiled some of the best buttons from the most creative candidates (and their opposition).

 If you didn't know the periodic table of elements, then chances are you didn't know who or what these buttons were trying to promote.
 Barry Goldwater used his unique last name to produce a slew of buttons using gold (Au) and water (H2O) to promote his presidential campaign in 1964.
 Goldwater lost the election to incumbent Lyndon Johnson, but he definitely had some of the most creative buttons.